-- 1. Property records including purchase and sale deeds, licences, copyrights, patents &trademarks - 2.
+- Property records including purchase and sale deeds, licences, copyrights, patents &trademarks - 2.
 Corporate Records including Certificate of Incorporation, Common Seal, Minutes of Board, Committee and Shareholders' Meetings, Register of Members and other Statutory Records - 3.
 Personal files of all live employees - 4.
-Any other record as may be decided by the Chief Executive Officer/ Managing Director/ Whole-time Director of the Company from time to time.
+Any other record as may be decided by the Chief Executive Officer of the Company from time to time.